ibuildio-templates/semantic/template/README.md

 - `npm run build`: build the project
 - `npm run build:html`: build html files from markdown (minify is set by the user)
 - `npm run build:css`: build css/less only (minify is set by the user)
-- `npm run build:js`: build javscript only (minify is set by the user)
+- `npm run build:js`: build javascript only (minify is set by the user)
 - `npm run build:cname`: generate CNAME file if a domain is defined
 - `npm run build:development`: build for development environment
 - `npm run build:production`: build for production environment